sba1/ontologizer/ontologizer.homepage/content/home.md

 the Java runtime due to increased security settings.
 See the [Webstart]({{< relref "webstart.md" >}}) section for details.

+A preliminary Web version that does not rely on Webstart but uses modern Web standards is available from the [Web Ontologizer]({{< relref "webontologizer.md" >}}) section.

 Other Downloads
 ---------------